KarstenAMF/GerVADER/README.md

 ## Results

 As can be seen from the papers results, GerVADER underperforms compared to VADER.
-I suggest to only use GerVADER for benchmarking and not for real business applications
+I suggest to only use GerVADER for benchmarking and not for real business applications.
+The *GERLexicon_noexpansion.txt* is however useful for a crowd-rated source of german sentiment words.
+For usage, please read the *Lexicon* chapter above.